On Regularizability and its Application to Online Control of Unstable LTI Systems: DGR Algorithm

-Intuitively, collecting more data results in capturing the essential (e.g., unstable) modes in the dynamics.
-As such, it is important to note that \ac{DGR} is particularly relevant for online regulation of an unstable system, when the controller does not have access to enough state data for the purpose of system identification or optimal control synthesis.
-Note that \ac{DGR} actively guides the ongoing process, and the data generation and the dynamics are interdependent; this setup would therefore not be suited for traditional system identification.
-The proposed technique is close in spirit to modal analysis where regression-based methods are leveraged to extract and control the dominant modes of the system \cite{simon1968theory, proctor2016dynamic}.
-The emphasis of \ac{DGR}, however, is on the significance of each temporal action for safety-critical applications; in these scenarios, it might be rather unrealistic to generate enough data from the inherent unstable modes.
+Intuitively, collecting more data results in capturing the essential (e.g., unstable) modes in the dynamics. {As such, it is important to note that \ac{DGR} is particularly relevant for online regulation of unstable systems, when the controller does not have access to enough state data for the purpose of identification or stabilization.} The proposed technique is close in spirit to modal analysis where regression-based methods are leveraged to extract and control the dominant modes of the system \cite{simon1968theory, proctor2016dynamic}.
+The emphasis of \ac{DGR}, however, is on the significance of each temporal action for safety-critical applications; in these scenarios, it might be rather unrealistic to generate sufficient data from the inherent unstable modes.

-From an implementation perspective, the \ac{DGR} algorithm can become computationally expensive for large systems.
-The reason lies within steps 7-9 of \Cref{alg:Controller} where the entire history of data is stored in $\mathcal{X}_{t+1}$ and $\mathcal{Y}_{t+1}$; the pseudoinverse operation in the meantime has complexity $\mathcal{O}(n^2t)$ required at iteration $t$.
-While for the purpose of analysis, we present the basic form of \ac{DGR} (as in \Cref{alg:Controller}), in \Cref{sec:complexity} we will propose \ac{F-DGR} to circumvent the complexity of storing and computing on large datasets using rank-one update on the data matrices, resulting in a recursive evaluation of $\mathcal{Y}_{t} \mathcal{X}_{t-1}^{\dagger}$ (as in \Cref{alg:Controller_fast}).
+From an implementation perspective, the \ac{DGR} algorithm can become computationally expensive for large-scale systems.
+This is primary due to steps 7-9 of \Cref{alg:Controller}, where the entire temporal data is stored in $\mathcal{X}_{t+1}$ and $\mathcal{Y}_{t+1}$; the pseudoinverse operation in the meantime has complexity $\mathcal{O}(n^2t)$ required at iteration $t$. { While for the purpose of analysis, we present the basic form of \ac{DGR} (as in \Cref{alg:Controller}), in \Cref{sec:complexity} we will propose \ac{F-DGR} to circumvent the complexity of storing and computing on large datasets using a rank-one update on the data matrices, resulting in a recursive evaluation of $\mathcal{Y}_{t+1} \mathcal{X}_{t}^{\dagger}$ (see \Cref{alg:Controller_fast}). }